Summary

 Include features where you clearly win.
 But also add one or two where rivals have advantages.
 This honest way builds trust.
 It also makes your advantages seem more credible.

 According to ProdPad, you're not the only solution on the table.
 Pretending you are is a dangerous blind spot that smart backers will notice immediately.
+How should you handle pricing in these comparisons?

 Pricing Strategy in Feature Comparisons